oakfang/atmol/README.md

 This library comes prepackaged with 2 schedulers, but you're encouraged to implement your own, if you need to:

 - `sync`: runs the wave synchronously after its initialisation, and synchronously every time any of its particles change.
 (This is the default scheduler)
-- `async`: runs the wave synchronously after its initialisation, but batch all other runs into a single asynchronous task every time any of its particles change.
+- `async`: runs the wave synchronously after its initialisation, but batches all other runs into a single asynchronous task every time any of its particles changes.

 ## Reaction API

-Both molecules and waves are designed to be synchrounous.
+Both molecules and waves are designed to be synchronous.
 Any attempt to use an asynchronous `get` operation inside of their respective computation functions will result in the dependency context being lost (until we have [Async Context](https://github.com/tc39/proposal-async-context), at least).

 This means, unfortunately, that you shouldn't do something like this: